 Visibility around the execution of your EDI processes – and knowing when to act on errors and failed transfers – is extremely valuable.
 But it’s understanding the demand for your goods and services, including which trading partners are doing the most business and how and when they’re ordering, that helps you better understand your important ecosystem relationships.
 Custom-coded, one-off, and point-to-point B2B solutions create data silos that don’t offer comprehensive governance and transparency.
 EDI service providers must provide dashboards for business and technical users to gain customer insight and intelligence and make more informed business decisions.

 4. Expedited Trading Partner Onboarding

-One of the benefits to modernizing an EDI environment is that it helps make your business easy to do business with.
+One of the benefits of modernizing an EDI environment is that it helps make your business easy to do business with.
 Whether it’s a trading partner or a customer, the very first interactions you have must be well-executed to set the tone for the relationship.
-So, having the right technology will accelerate the onboarding process because it quickens the configuration and data migration processes, and automates map generation workflows to get interacting faster.
-The result is a better EDI experience, increased time to value and added credibility as a true business partner.
+So, having the right technology will accelerate the EDI trading partner process because it quickens the configuration and data migration processes, and automates map generation workflows to get interact faster.
+The result is a better EDI experience, increased time to value, and added credibility as a true business partner.

 5. Minimized SLA Fines, Penalties

 Missed customer SLAs and mounting EDI compliance violations can lead to costly chargebacks and other financial penalties.
 The reliability of your B2B communications is critical to ensuring a healthy partnership with every member of your ecosystem.
 Perhaps the system routinely throws ASN errors or fails to send acknowledgment documents.
 Such missteps often require manual intervention and further hold up the process.
 A leading third-party EDI service provider eliminates these errors and will provide alerts and notifications for events and even non-events when an expected document hasn’t arrived.
 This reduces operational latency and other errors that lead to customer dissatisfaction and costly SLA penalties.